-If the load that you are trying to lift is 100 lbs., and the surface area of your piston inside your actuator is 1 sq/in in size, then your compressed air pressure would need to be at 100 Pounds Per Square Inch to give you the theoretical lift force you would need for the application.
+If the load that you are trying to lift is 100 lbs., and the surface area of your piston inside your actuator was 1 sq/in in size, then your compressed air supply pressure would need to be at 100 Pounds Per Square Inch to give you the force you would need to move the load.

-I say theoretical, as compressed air force is also consumed by friction caused within the actuator itself (seals against rod and piston) and friction caused by whatever the rod-end load may be sliding on or against.
-All of this friction adds to a greater-than-theoretical actual force requirement for your real world application.
+This is a bit theoretical, as compressed air force is also consumed by friction caused within actuator itself (seals against rod and piston) and friction caused by whatever the rod-end load may be sliding on or against.
+All of this friction adds to a greater force requirement for your real world application.

 If you needed 100 lbs. of lift, and you expected that your air supply would be at a constant 100 PSI., rather than having a 1 sq/in sized piston inside the cylinder, you might consider using one with a 2 sq/in piston.
 By moving up in actuator size, you have allowed for significant additional force to be available to handle the increased load due to friction.